-All applicants must incorporate MWBE provisions and requirements into all contracts pursuing DWSRF financial assistance, including costs incurred prior to application.
-Failure to adequately incorporate and carry out MWBE provisions and requirements in any contract will result in the loss of DWSRF financial assistance for that particular contract.
+All applicants must incorporate the 6 Good Faith Efforts under provisions and requirements of 40 CFR Part 30 and 31 into all contracts pursuing DWSRF financial assistance, including costs incurred prior to application.
+Failure to adequately incorporate and carry out these provisions and requirements in any contract, will result in the loss of DWSRF financial assistance for that particular contract.